There’s a lot of talk about email funnels and lead magnets in the digital marketing world.

 In our example, our online courses can be sold anywhere in the world.
 But if you’re a physiotherapist or yoga teacher, and all your services are provided in your local area, having 90 leads from countries, states, provinces or cities where you don’t live and work, is unlikely to be beneficial.

-Thinking about not only how you’re going to get people coming to your site but where they are coming from is worthwhile before you embark on your email sales funnel strategy.
+Thinking about not only how you’re going to get people coming to your site but where they are coming from is worthwhile before you embark on your email funnel strategy.

 From Sign-Ups to Clients